MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/EnvironmentVariables.md

 > We recommend partners build their own interfaces requiring the customers to provide the values.
 Notifications help prevent failures if this step is skipped.

 ## Security
 Both the environmentvariabledefinition and environmentvariablevalue tables are [user or team owned](https://docs.microsoft.com/powerapps/maker/common-data-service/types-of-tables).
 When creating an application that uses environment variables, be sure to assign users the appropriate level of permission.
-More information: [Security in Common Data Service](https://docs.microsoft.com/power-platform/admin/wp-security).
+More information: [Security in Dataverse](https://docs.microsoft.com/power-platform/admin/wp-security).

 ## Current limitations
 - Caching.
 Plugins will need to run a query to fetch the values.